njnmco/odinochka/README.md

 ## OneTab

-I am a heavy OneTab user.
+I was a heavy OneTab user.

-5k+ tabs.
+I had 5k+ tabs before my "data loss incident", when GoToMeeting went berserk, crashed chrome, and my tabs were gone...

+Towards the end, it was:

-Slow
+  - Slow

-GA tracking
+  - GA tracking
+    * who knows what they are doing with my tab data

-Requests 900 favicons on boot via Google proxy
+  - Requests 900 favicons on boot via Google proxy
     * This also breaks locally hosted apps favicons

-Not Great Suspender compatible
+  - Not Great Suspender compatible
-  - I've req'd this feature at least a few times over last 3 years.
+    * I've req'd this feature at least a few times over last 3 years.
+  - Not backed up anywhere
+    * Export is manual and in a crap format.
+    * When the tabs are gone, they are gone.

+So I wrote my own.

 ## TODO
   - [x] Save Tabs